-The outcome of "Reduced Morbidity and Mortality" focuses on improving our understanding of deaths that occur at the different levels of care in order to further reduce under five and maternal deaths.
-Improving child and maternal health is paramount and the Department plans to invest considerable resources in further improving health for this target group.
+The outcome of "Reduced Morbidity and Mortality" focuses on improving our understanding of deaths that occur at the different levels of care in order to further reduce under 5 and maternal deaths.
+Improving child and maternal health is paramount and the department plans to invest considerable resources in further improving health for this target group.
 The focus is on the reduction of morbidity and mortality for communicable and non-communicable diseases.
-The COVID-19 pandemic has presented the Department with a new set of challenges in keeping the people of KZN healthy.

-The change in the service delivery environment has lead the Department to review the Strategic Plan in the second quarter of 2020/21.
-The Department continues to invest in prevention and treatment efforts to reverse the spread of HIV and AIDS and progressively improve TB prevention and cure in line with the NDP 2030 objective.
+The department continues to invest in prevention and treatment efforts to reverse the spread of HIV and AIDS and progressively improve TB prevention and cure in line with the NDP 2030 objective.

-The strategic plan is a genuine confirmation of the Department's commitment to meeting our constitutional mandate.
+The strategic plan is a genuine confirmation of the department's commitment to meeting our constitutional mandate.
 We endorse the strategic plan and remain committed to ensuring its implementation.